If Bastion is the heart of the nation, then Necropolis is where its spirit lies

 Coursmouth

-Qualites: Haunted
+Qualites: City, Haunted

 The river Couros empties out into the Bay of Catazar here, but for the most part the coast is inhospitable.
 The Necropolis is built atop the cliffs around the mouth of the river, in the ruins of the first Highborn city.
 One of the most well know inspirational tombs, that of Atuman the Navigator, stands a little apart from the rest of the city of the dead high atop the cliffs here.
 Outside the so-called Black City, most of this region is open parkland with a few scattered farms generally overseen by chapters based in the city itself.
 The presence of the Necropolis means that there are believed to be more ghosts here than anywhere else in the Empire with the possible exception of the Sovevann in Kallavesa.
 Occasionally the Stewards of the Dead are called upon to deal with a particularly disruptive or frightening haunting - or to deal with a creature of the realms that has issued from one of the several Winter regio found in this region.

-The gleaming fortress of Reumah's Rest guards the approach to the Necropolis, defending both against the threat of seaborne assault from Sanctuary Sands and against (admittedly unlikely) overland attacks from Reikos or Morrow
+The gleaming fortress of Reumah's Rest guards the approach to the Necropolis, defending both against the threat of seaborne assault from Sanctuary Sands and against (admittedly unlikely) overland attacks from Reikos or Morrow.

 Fishguard

 The open plains of Fishguard are criss-crossed with roads and scattered liberally with chapterhouses.
 Trade caravans constantly move across Fishguard.
 The roads here connect merchants from the Brass Coast and Sarvos, as well as numerous Marcher grain wagons to customers in Bastion, Urizen, and Therunin.
 Many chapters maintain hostelries, and there are several very old Navarri wayhouses established here during early contact with the Highborn newcomers.
 Perhaps the best known is Myfanwy's Rest; legend claims that when the First Empress was on her way to Anvil, she and her companions paused here for two days to prepare themselves for the final leg of their journey.
 The wayhouse was built in 1YE by members of Myfanwy's striding - partially to commemorate the story, but primarily because its position at the point where the three major roads diverge both makes it a healthy business, and gives the Navarr access to a great many people potentially in need of their aid.
+Not far from Myfanwy's Rest stands the Abbey of Reconciliation, which works to support refugees and help them join the Empire and embrace the Way.

 Hedrossan